 What types of water damage does home insurance cover?

 Types of water damage covered by home insurance

 Did you know that all water damage isn’t the same, and is covered differently on your home policy?
 Depending on how the water entered your home, and where it came from, determines how it’s covered (or not covered) by your home insurance.
 Even if you’ve done everything to prevent a flood in your home, sometimes Mother Nature has other plans – so it’s important to know how your insurance covers you.
-We’ve recruited our own expert and licensed Insurance Advisor, Matt, to explain the difference between general water damage incidents and damage from sewer backup or overland water.
+We’ve recruited our own expert and licensed Insurance Agent, Matt, to explain the difference between general water damage incidents and damage from sewer backup or overland water.

+What types of water damage does home insurance cover?